 Great skiing on the lower slopes, though I am sure they are prone to sliding from time-to-time, especially with the steep slopes behind.
 If warranted, stick to the mature timber and keep moving, aiming for the road that is approximated by the above red line.
 The road was overgrown but marked by orange flagging at the time.

-FALL 2018 UPDATE: a small, low impact ski access trail has been cut into the bowl and is marked by double pink flagging at the coordinate below.
+FALL 2018 UPDATE: a small, low impact ski access trail has been cut into the bowl and is marked by double pink flagging at the coordinate below (flagging may be buried depending on snowpack).

 At the bottom of the drainage, keep left of the gullies and search for an old road/cut trail at approximately 49°21’378″, -115°02’115″.
 We chose to ski the gully down, which was good for a while before the cabbage took over.
 It was easy enough to bushwack onto the road, though.